Chief of Police Myron Demkiw

-In his latest role as Deputy Chief of Specialized Operations Command, he oversaw over 1,200 police officers, over 900 civilian members, and managed a budget of $240M.
+In his most recent role as Deputy Chief, Specialized Operations Command, he oversaw 1,200 police officers, 900 civilian Members, and a budget of $240M.
 The Command is comprised of the Service’s various investigative squads, a variety of specialized uniform units and Court Services.

 Prior to this assignment, as a Staff Superintendent, he was responsible for two different pillars of the organization.
-Most recently, he was in charge of Corporate Risk Management, which includes Professional Standards, Professional Standards Support and the Toronto Police College; prior to this he oversaw Detective Services, which includes the Service’s high profile investigative units, such as the Homicide Squad, Integrated Guns and Gangs Task Force, and the Hold-Up Squad.
+He oversaw Corporate Risk Management, which includes Professional Standards, Professional Standards Support and the Toronto Police College; and, prior to this, he was in charge of Detective Services, which includes the Service’s high-profile investigative units, such as the Homicide Squad, Integrated Guns and Gangs Task Force, and the Hold-Up Squad.

-He is a member of the Canadian Association of Chiefs of Police and sits on its Law Amendments Committee and is the co-chair of the Counter Terrorism and National Security Committee.
-In addition, he is a member of the CACP National Working Groups of Supporting Victims of Terrorism and Mass Violence, and Countering Violent Extremism.
+Chief Demkiw participated in the International Leadership in Counter Terrorism (LinCT) Program and is the Co-Chair of the Canadian Association of Chiefs of Police (CACP)’s Counter-Terrorism and National Security Committee.
+In addition, he is a member of the CACP National Working Group Supporting Victims of Terrorism and Mass Violence, and was a member of the Countering Violent Extremism Working Group.